laggykiller/sticker-convert/README.md

                         Download Naver Band stickers from a URL / ID as input (Example: https://www.band.us/sticker/xxxx OR 2535) --download-ogq DOWNLOAD_OGQ
-                        Download OGQ stickers from a URL / ID as input (Example: https://ogqmarket.naver.com/artworks/sticker/detail?artworkId=xxxxx) --download-viber DOWNLOAD_VIBER
+                        Download OGQ stickers from a URL as input (Example: https://ogqmarket.naver.com/artworks/sticker/detail?artworkId=xxxxx) --download-viber DOWNLOAD_VIBER
                         Download viber stickers from a URL as input